joemasilotti/turbolinks/README.md

 # Turbolinks

-**Turbolinks makes navigating your web application faster.** When you follow a link, Turbolinks updates the browser's history, fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.
+**Turbolinks makes navigating your web application faster.** When you follow a link, Turbolinks updates the browser’s history, fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.
 You get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.

 ![Turbolinks](https://s3.amazonaws.com/turbolinks-docs/images/turbolinks.gif)